|Caching of DNS addresses||yes||yes|

 The DNS system has been around for many years.
 It serves as a foundation for translating textual names (domain names) into IP addresses used by computers to communicate with each other.

-When connecting to a website, popular Internet browsers like Internet Explorer, Firefox, Mozilla, and Chrome first trying to break down the internet address on several parts.
+When connecting to a website, popular Internet browsers like Internet Explorer, Firefox, Mozilla, and Chrome first trying to break down internet addresses on several parts.
 One of the parts is a domain name.
 The domain name is what is sent to DNS servers to obtain the IP address of a server.

 Even without explicit request by a user, modern software often accesses the Internet.
-Many users are not even aware of such communication as it happens in the background, without user involvement and proper notifications.
+Many users are not even aware of such communication as it happens in the background, without user involvement and notifications.
 The examples of software with automatic Internet access include desktop gadgets, software with auto update capabilities, online backup software, time synchronization services, background downloading software, file sharing services, and also the whole category of malicious software.

 The Internet communication and browsing is not the only area where DNS is used.
 The DNS name resolution is often used on corporate networks to provide names of corporate file, print, and web servers for anybody who tries to access them.